KARAMOJA RESILIENCE SUPPORT UNIT

 Evidence-based Support to Policies and Programs in the Karamoja Region of Uganda

-The Karamoja Resilience Support Unit (KRSU) is an initiative of USAID/Uganda aimed at increasing resilience and economic development in Karamoja.
-The KRSU works closely with the Karamoja Development Partners Group to provide reviews, studies and analyses of development and humanitarian programs in Karamoja, and related policy issues.
-Our focus is on translating evidence and knowledge into practice, through collaborative approaches.
-The project is implemented by the Feinstein International Center, Friedman School of Nutrition Science and Policy, at Tufts University, with offices in Kampala and Moroto, Uganda.
+The Karamoja Resilience Support Unit (KRSU) was an initiative of USAID/Uganda aimed at increasing resilience and economic development in Karamoja.
+The KRSU worked closely with the Karamoja Development Partners Group (KDPG) to provide reviews, assessments and analyses of development and humanitarian programs in Karamoja, and related policy issues, with a focus is on translating evidence and knowledge into practice.
+The project also provided coordination support to the KDPG and Ministry of Karamoja Affairs, and various regional and district-level bodies in Karamoja.
+The project was implemented by the Feinstein International Center, Friedman School of Nutrition Science and Policy, at Tufts University, with offices in Kampala and Moroto, Uganda, and ran from 2015 to 2024.

 OUR WORK